stanstaton/flask-python-tutorial/README.md

 # Flask Python Tutorial

 Today we'll make a Flask-driven website that gives users a tutorial on basic Python concepts.
-We'll be doing this to practice concepts we've learned in class, such as
+We'll be doing this to practice concepts we've learned in class, such as:

 * Rendering templates, redirecting, and other routing
 * Passing variables to templates